dhrandy/smart-home-intranet/README.md

 ## Pages ##
 - index.html - Gives an overall view of the additional pages and a small amount of info.
 It also contains links to the additional pages.
-- alexa.html - Infomation about Alexa and the Echo devices.
+- alexa.html - Information about Alexa and the Echo devices.
 - alexa-lights.html - Additional commands for the light colors.
 - entertainment.html - Firestick Alexa commands information.
 - smartthings.html - Information about the smart home hub.
 - security.html - Camera Security information.
-- other.html - Additonal smart home information that doesn't fit into the other groups.
+- other.html - Additional smart home information that doesn't fit into the other groups.

 ## Technologies Used